garrandall/popular-music-data/tracks/give-it-up-turn-it-loose-en-vogue.md

 Mmhm
 Please don't tell me it's Kevin.
 Mmhm
 Ew, Kevin Swahili, I knew it!
 He's got cooties.
 And he's seeing Tamika right now
 And everybody else
 He is not seeing Raneka
 He is.
 How you know?
 Wait a minute guys.
 Wait wait wait.
 You guys, we should not attack her, it sounds like it's serious because we can't concentrate and get this right.
 So, let's deal with the problem.
 You see, I've been through this myself, and, let's talk.
 And it goes a little something like this - hit it.
-Mmm...
+Mmm

 Baby girl (unfair but true)